Windfall during Bankruptcy

 What happens to a Windfall if you are Bankrupt?

-If you receive a windfall you are legally obliged to inform the OR of this.
+You are legally obliged to inform the OR about the money you have received.
 If you do not tell them and they subsequently find out you could be at risk of having your bankruptcy extended for non co-operation.
 You may even risk being accused of a criminal offence.

-BE Tip: Before a windfall is paid to you the organisation or solicitor responsible for making the payment will normally check to see if you are Bankrupt.
+Before any inheritance is paid the solicitor responsible for the deceased’s estate will normally check to see if you are Bankrupt.
 If so they will be obliged to contact your OR and make the payment directly to them.

 Can you keep any part of a Windfall received if you are Bankrupt?